Union Pacific Railroad: Union Pacific in the 20th century

 In the early 20th century, Union Pacific's focus shifted from expansion to internal improvement.
 Recognizing that farmers in the Central and Salinas Valleys of California grew produce far in excess of local markets, Union Pacific worked with its rival Southern Pacific to develop a spoilage-resistant rail-based transport system.
-These efforts came culminated in the 1906 founding of Pacific Fruit Express, soon to be the world's largest lessee of refrigerated railcars.
+These efforts culminated in the 1906 founding of Pacific Fruit Express, soon to be the world's largest lessee of refrigerated railcars.

 Meanwhile, Union Pacific worked to construct a faster, and more direct substitute for the original climb to Promontory Summit.
 In 1904, the Lucin cutoff opened, reducing curvature and grades.
 The original route would eventually be stripped of track in 1942 to provide war scrap.

 To attract customers during the Great Depression, Union Pacific's chairman W. Averell Harriman simultaneously sought to "spruce up" the quality of its rolling stock and to make its unique locations more desirable travel destinations.
 The first effort resulted in the purchase of the first streamlined train: the M-10000.
 The latter resulted in the Sun Valley ski resort in central Idaho; it opened in 1936 and finally was sold in 1964.
 Despite the fact that the M-10000 and its successors were among the first diesel locomotives, Union Pacific completed dieselization relatively late.
 In 1944, UP finally received delivery of its last steam locomotive: Union Pacific 844.

 As the 20th century waned, Union Pacific recognized—like most railroads—that remaining a regional railroad would only lead to bankruptcy.
 On December 31, 1925, UP and its subsidiaries operated 9834 mile routes and 15,265 mile tracks; in 1980, these numbers had remained roughly constant (9,266 route-miles and 15,647 track-miles).
 But in 1982, UP acquired the Missouri Pacific and Western Pacific railroads, and 1988, the Missouri–Kansas–Texas.
 By 1993, Union Pacific had doubled its system to 17,385 mile routes.

 By then, few large (class I) railroads remained.
 The same year that Union Pacific merged with the Chicago and North Western (1995), Burlington Northern and ATSF announced merger plans.
 The impending BNSF amalgamation would leave one mega-railroad in control of the west.
 To compete, UP merged with Southern Pacific, thereby incorporating D&RGW and Cotton Belt, and forming a duopoly in the West.
 The merged railroad took the Union Pacific name.
+As of 1999, the UP had 33,705 miles of track, about 33,000 employees, nearly 7,000 locomotives and over 155,000 rail cars.